-I've had acne for over a decade (thanks hormones and PCOS), and through the years, I've learned to (mostly) control my breakouts and oiliness with the appropriate products.
-That all changed six months ago when I started taking the intense oral acne medication Isotretinoin — commonly known as Accutane — and all of a sudden I had to figure out how to deal with very dry skin, which is something I've never had before.
+I've had acne for more than a decade (thanks hormones and PCOS), and through the years, I've learned to (mostly) control my breakouts and oiliness with the appropriate products.
+That all changed six months ago when I started taking the intense oral acne medication called isotretinoin — commonly known as Accutane — and all of a sudden I had to figure out how to deal with the side effects, including very dry skin, which is something I've never had before.
 My lips have suffered the most, and I've experienced severe dryness around my eyes, nose, face, and body — all of which has resulted in a lot of peeling.

 To combat this, I've had to get serious about incorporating superhydrating products into my skin-care routine, as well as really simplifying things, making sure every product is gentle, fragrance-free, and, as best as possible, free of potentially harsh active ingredients.

 What Is Accutane?

 An oral medication, isotretinoin is an internal retinoid (it's retinoic acid, to be exact), which means it's a derivative of vitamin A. I took Accutane about nine years ago, but at the end of 2019, together with my doctor, we decided a second round might be beneficial as I got tired of new spots and the never-ending cycle of pigmentation they left behind.
 It took me about a year to agree to do a second round, due to the very severe contraindications, ranging from dry skin and dry eyes to painful joints and even depression.
 I knew that with proper care and the right ingredients and products, I could handle the overall dryness.
 Regardless, it wasn't easy going from normal/oily skin to dry.